MichaelAquilina/Some-2D-RPG/README.md

     * Total Game Shader Render Time
     * QuadTree Update Time
 * The ability to Zoom at any specified level when drawing the game world in a viewport
+* Ability to extend and create new Drawables using the Drawable framework provided.

 Some other features present outside the engine
 * 2D Light Shader
 * Customize character appearance (Hair, Gender, Armour, Weapon etc..)

 Some Future features that i aim to include:
-* Automatic Asset management (Loading/Unloading content when switching between maps and levels)
 * Animated Tiles
-* AI framework for Entities (Possibly pre-built Pathfinding techniques)
+* AI framework for Entities (Possibly pre-built Pathfinding techniques) (IN PROGRESS)
 * Inheritence in Animation files to reduce redundancy
 * Pause/Resume functionality
-* Map Scripts
 * Sound Management
 * Application to quickly specify and design animations from spritesheets